Quantification of [11C]PBR28 PET studies

-VT shows high intersubject variability, also after taking TSPO genotype into account, possibly because of variable plasma protein binding of the tracer (Rizzo et al, 2014; Bloomfield et al, 2016).
+VT shows high intersubject variability, also after taking TSPO genotype into account.
+Age, BMI, and sex can be confounding factors in clinical studies (Tuisku et al., 2019).
+One possible cause may be the variable plasma protein binding of the tracer (Rizzo et al, 2014; Bloomfield et al, 2016).
 Therefore VT has been divided by the measured free fraction of tracer in the plasma (fp) (Oh et al. 2011; Hannestad et al, 2013; Gershen et al, 2015; Lyoo et al, 2015).
 However it has been estimated that the measurement error and noise from fp may even increase the variability in “corrected” VT (Park et al, 2015; Bloomfield et al, 2016), and therefore it has been proposed that VT ratio should be used instead, obtained by dividing regional VT by VT from the whole brain (Bloomfield et al, 2016).
 Lyoo et al (2015) did not find any difference in COV% of VT and VT/fp.
 Kanegawa et al (2016) have shown that [11C]PBR28 binding in blood cells correlates with VT in the brain, even when TSPO genotype is taken into account.
 Normalization of brain VT by VT of blood cells reduced intra-individual variability only when time between PET scans was short (Kanegawa et al., 2016).

 The mean absolute variability in VT (estimated using 2TCM where VB was fixed to 5%) in the brain gray matter in healthy human subjects, determined in test-retest setting, was 18.3±12.7 % and ICC 0.90-0.94 for 91-min scans (Collste et al., 2016); reducing analysis time to 63 min did not increase the variability.
 Performing both of the scans at the same time of the day reduced variance to 15.9±12.2 % for the 91-min analysis, since the afternoon scans resulted in higher VT estimates than morning scans; this was caused by reduced plasma TAC in the afternoon scans (Collste et al., 2016).